 January 16, 2020

-Traditional performance metrics like load time or DOMContentLoaded focus on technical details that are easy to measure, but these milestones don’t translate well to what the users care about.
+Traditional performance metrics like load time or DOMContentLoaded focus on details that are easy to measure, but these milestones don’t translate well to what the users care about.
 If you optimize only for fast loading time, you can quickly end up with sites that still have a poor user experience.

 That’s why user-centric performance metrics that focus on the user’s view of the browsing experience were created.

 User-centric performance metrics measure how fast a page displays useful content, whether users can interact with it, and whether those interactions are smooth and free of lag.

 What users perceive as a “fast” page is affected by different moments in the loading experience, so there are several metrics that try to capture that: